Tag: Greeks

 Plato’s Anti-Democratic Focus

 Plato did not only weaken the monarchal ideal.
 His writings are anti-democratic.
+He literally condemned democracy, but he condemned it figuratively by his hatred of women.
 Patriarchy weakens participation by women.

 • The Genealogy of Adam and Eve